DakPro/low_power_speech_recognition/README.md

 transcribing it.
 The architecture transcribes audio in 30 s chunks only, thus sRTF depends on X.
 In combination with UPL explanation, X just defines balance between UPL and sRTF.

-(1) - Higher RTFs were observed on more consistent/faster speeches.
+(1) - Lower RTFs were observed on more consistent/faster speeches.
 (2) - RTF for whisper depends on length of an audio being transcribed.
 The RTF evaluation is done on 90s audio sample, as due to "30s-input-only" architecture constraint whisper gives highest RTFs on audios with length divisible by 30.